District News

 Supervisor of Operations Dustin Fazio on right, presents Philip Walton with a certificate for five years of service

-Philip Walton Celebrates FIve Years of Service
+Philip Walton Celebrates Five Years of Service

 Dustin Fazio, Supervisor of Operations, (on right), presents a certificate of acheivement award to Philip Walton for five years of dedicated service to South Indian River Water Control District.
 Mr. Walton joined the District as an equipment operator in May 2019.